kitzberger/songs/Blame Us.md

-	i'm glad you're here in this with me together since you're one of the few i really trust do you remember the times we were sixteen years of age and couldn't hitch a ride to the next town
+	i'm glad you're here in this with me together since you're one of the few i really trust do you recall the times we were sixteen years of age and failed to hitch a ride to the next town

 ### Pre Chorus